mropert/mropert.github.io/_posts/2018-02-02-pic_pie_sanitizers.md

 In practice, the most simple solution would be to build everything with `-fPIC` and be done with it.
 But this is C++, we like to brag about the fact that we only pay for what we use, so obviously a finer rule may be needed:
-* If the object is to be linked as a shared library, or a static library linked to a shared library, use `-fPIC`
+* If the object is to be linked as a shared library, or a static library that will in turn be linked in a shared library, use `-fPIC`
-* If the object is to be linked as a position indenpendent executable, or a static library linked to a position independent executable, use `-fPIE`
+* If the object is to be linked as a position indenpendent executable, or astatic library that will in turn be linked in position independent executable, use `-fPIE`
 * Else, use neither